PIM vs MDM: A Comprehensive Comparison

 • Channel-specific filtering to tailor product content to the specific requirements of each sales channel or region.

-• Easy integration with online marketplaces and eCommerce platforms
+• Easy integration with online marketplaces and eCommerce platforms.

 To learn more about the business value of PIM software, get our free eBook 5 Sure Signs You Need a PIM System.

-5 signs you need an MDM solution
+5 signs that show you need MDM

 1. Master data is stored in an inconsistent format

-2. New integrations are being implemented
+2. New integrations are implemented

 Implementing integrations with other companies is time-consuming and technically challenging.

-To avoid delays in data integration, the company should take advantage of an MDM system that enables the integration and analysis of data from multiple companies.
+To avoid delays in data integration, the company should take advantage of an MDM system that enables integration and analysis of data from multiple companies.

 When using MDM, data integration does not require increasing the headcount, as a data management platform can help automate processes and meet operational and analytical needs.